 Total amount: $4,366,666

-Correlate your ROI per every client with the expenses you make.
+Correlate your ROI per client with the expenses you make.
 So, if the lifetime value of every client is $19, we can assume that an email campaign with the $50 expenses will be loss-making, but with $10 expenses — you will get benefits.
-These calculations will make the picture of your business more precise and clear.
+These calculations will take a picture of your business more precise and clear.
 Use it when managing the budget.